Kakemixen/CrossLFS-nix/README.md

 This README talks about the different parts of the project, focusing on pitfalls I fell into.
 It also contains notes for myself, as long as the project is unfinished

+## HOWTO

+	nix-build -> flash SD-card -> UART root shell

+Generate the default output with `nix-build`.
+This builds a disk image (`.img`) that can be flashed to a storage medium, and booted from.

+You can also specify other derivations with `nix-build -A debug.<derivation>`.
+There's probably a way to list the possible attributes, but I don't know of anything except reading the derivations.

+## Supported HW

+ * Raspberry pi 3 A+

+Currently, everything reladed to HW configs is hardcoded.
+Figuring out how to deal with this is something I'll get to eventually.

 ## Toolchain

 The toolchain is built from source, it's nice to not have to think too much about isolation from host OS.